4 curious anomalies in CMO martech spending data

 Marketers must take care not to fall into unwieldy organisational structures as they acquire technology to support new personalisation, customer experience and revenue-focused digital marketing initiatives.
 The application of the right technology to the planning, orchestration and brand governance part of the marketing process offers an opportunity to make the complex modern marketing organisation work more effectively, and can help demonstrate the value of marketing to business by capturing the return on the total marketing investment.

-Simple’s intelligent marketing resource management platform enables marketing teams to orchestrate profitable brand experiences from planning and review to optimisation.
+Simple’s Marketing Operations Cloud enables marketing teams to orchestrate profitable brand experiences from planning and review to optimisation.
 Reach out to one of our consultants to see how it works.